 Technology has made leaps and bounds over the last few decades, and there is more need for computer science experts than ever before!
-Computer science is a growing field that attracts students with analytical minds and a penchant for technology.
+Computer science, as a field, attracts students with analytical minds, as well as a penchant for technology.

 For those of you interested in the iron and steel industry, this scholarship is for you.
 AIST offers two types of financial aid awards.
 The first is a $6,000 scholarship and paid summer internship.
 The second is a $3,000 scholarship for tuition and living costs.
-The scholarship is award to someone majoring in the following: metallurgy, materials science, electrical, mechanical, industrial, or environmental engineering, and computer science.
+The scholarship awards a student majoring in one of the following: metallurgy, materials science, electrical, mechanical, industrial, or environmental engineering, and computer science.

 To qualify for this scholarship, students must meet a few requirements.
 That includes: be a freshman, sophomore, or junior at a four-year undergraduate program, be enrolled full-time, have at minimum a 2.5 GPA, submit an essay, a few recommendation letters, and also complete the application.